-- Do not solicit gifts, favors, or personal discounts from customers, business partners, or suppliers. - Ensure that meals and entertainment have valid business purposes. - Know that it is never acceptable to give or receive a gift of cash.

-- Beware of multiple gifts from a single source.
+- Do not solicit gifts, favors, or personal discounts from customers, business partners, or suppliers. - Ensure that meals and entertainment have valid business purposes. - Know that it is never acceptable to give or receive a gift of cash. - Beware of multiple gifts from a single source.
 For instance, monthly golf games can easily accumulate in value.
-Speak with the Compliance office to get advice on how to handle these types of situations. - Make sure the consultants, vendors, and suppliers with whom you do business know and comply with our rules on gifts, hospitality, and entertainment. - Communicate.
-You can never go wrong if you disclose the situation to your supervisor or the Compliance office, discuss the specific circumstances, and get advice before you act.
+Speak with the Compliance office to get advice on how to handle these types of situations.

+- Make sure the consultants, vendors, and suppliers with whom you do business know and comply with our rules on gifts, hospitality, and entertainment. - Communicate.
+It is better to be transparent and disclose the situation to your supervisor or the Compliance office, discuss the specific circumstances, and get advice before you act.